Not My Job: Gov. John Kasich Get Quizzed On K-Tel

-KASICH: And he said, no. And I said, if I write a letter, would you give it to the president?
-And he said sure.
+KASICH: And he said no. And I said if I write a letter, would you give it to the president?
+He said sure.
 So I wrote this letter and, you know, told him how I thought he was doing.
 And I signed it John Kasich.
 P.S., if you want to discuss this further, let me know.

 KASICH: I've got time.
 So I got a letter back from the Office of the White House, the president.
 I opened it up.
 I went upstairs to my dorm room, called home.
 My mother answered the phone.
 I said, Mom, I'm going to need a airline ticket.
 The president of the United States would like to have a meeting with me in the Oval Office.
 And my mother started shouting, honey, pick up the phone.
 Something's wrong with Johnny (ph).

-KASICH: And a guy walks up to me.
-He says, young man, you're going to have five minutes alone with the president of the United States.
-And I'm 18 years old, first-quarter freshman.
+KASICH: And a guy walks up to me, says, young man, you're going to have five minutes alone with the president of the United States.
+I'm 18 years old, first-quarter freshman.
 Sound pretty cool, folks?
 It does.

 KASICH: So they opened up the door, and I went in.
 I saw the president, shook hands.
 The good news is I spent 20 minutes in the Oval Office as a first-quarter freshman with the president of the United States.
 The bad news is I spent 18 years in Congress.
 And if you add up all the time I spent in the Oval Office, I peaked out at the age of 18...